What Do Geological Sample Test Technician Do?

-A Day in the Life of a Geological Sample Test Technician
+List of Geological Sample Test Technician Job Duties

 - Participate in geological, geophysical, geochemical, hydrographic, or oceanographic surveys, prospecting field trips, exploratory drilling, well logging, or underground mine survey programs.